ITRA’s Legal Claims

 ITRA has been pursuing the instigation of claims against various players in the timeshare industry.

-Most claims are being pursued against resorts, management companies and marketing companies on a 1 to 1 case basis.
+Most claims are being pursued against resorts, management companies and marketing companies on an individual basis.

 In many cases it is possible to claim against a credit card company or a finance company who provided some amount of credit or finance to assist in the timeshare purchase.